 Navigate this article:

-- Best overall: Dell XPS 13
+- Best clamshell: Dell XPS 13 Plus

 - Best gaming laptop: Razer Blade 15 Advanced